JJ36/datasciencecoursera/HelloWorld.md

 * bullet points can be created with asterix
-* secondary and tertiary title should be began with #
+* secondary and tertiary titles should be began with #